PunchThrough/bean-docs/src/everything-else/how-gap-and-gatt-work.md

 ### Getting Connected

-A device can join a BLE network by adoping these roles specified in GAP:
+A device can join a BLE network by adopting these roles specified in GAP:

 __Broadcasting__: These roles don't have to explicitly connect to one another to transfer data.